From Freelancer to Consultant, Employee or Entrepreneur…

 When & how did you first discover digital marketing?

 So, until I was about 22 years old, I didn’t really know what I wanted to be, or what I wanted to do as a profession.
 After studying a year abroad in 1999, I started using the internet more and more; which was at that time still in its baby shoes.
 It caught my interest and when I was able to attend an “e-commerce” class I knew that this was the industry I wanted to be in.

 When I came back to Germany in 2000, there was this start-up craziness going on – it was the first Dot.com boom, and so I landed a 3-month internship at a technology start-up doing Permission Marketing; they were offering newsletter services and trying to sell advertising space in newsletters, very innovative back then.
-It started off with text newsletters, and later on we also started with the first tests of html newsletters.
+It started off with text newsletters, and later on, we also started with the first tests of HTML newsletters.
 I loved this internship so much that I continued working there while studying and eventually wrote my master thesis about Newsletter Marketing.

 I think even my university professor didn’t understand what I was writing there, but it got me.
-After graduating in 2003 I moved to Gibraltar and worked for bwin (again, an online business), and in 2005 I landed my dream job at Google in Dublin.
-I was actually the first hire for the Turkish market for Google Ads (just born as AdWords back in the days).
+After graduating in 2003 I moved to Gibraltar and worked for Bwin (again, an online business), and in 2005 I landed my dream job at Google in Dublin.
+I was actually the first hire for the Turkish market for Google Ads (just born as AdWords back in the day).
 In 2007, I founded our agency Kubix Digital with 3 other Googlers – and the rest is history.
 So, you see, after being in this industry for 20 years now, I can call myself a true “Digital Marketing Dinosaur!” – a nice one though, not the T-Rex type.

 Share a mistake you made or an event you most regret from your career?